erlanger/liberl/README.md

 ## C++ Port programs - the easy way

-liberl, will make it much easier to write the port program in C++ if you use the eixx library from https://github.com/saleyn/eixx.
-You simply need to include the le\_eixx.hpp header and away you go!
+liberl, will also make it much easier to write the port program in C++ if you use the eixx library from https://github.com/saleyn/eixx.
+You simply need to include the le_eixx.hpp header and away you go!

 Let's say you want to write a port program that multiplies two numbers received from the erlang side and send the reply.